Skip to main contentNew guide:Alternatives to US tech for nonprofits

 Rebecca Dixon Boer

-Rebecca's path into the nonprofit sector began in the classroom.
-As a public school teacher for a decade, she developed an early and enduring understanding of what it looks like when systems fail people, and what it takes to build something better in the gaps.
+Rebecca's path into the sector began in the classroom.
+A decade as a public school teacher taught her what it looks like when systems fail people — and what it takes to build something better in the gaps.
+Literacy advocacy took her from volunteer roles into local and state-level nonprofit leadership.

 How we work